kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(a\) The following are the minimum requirements that must be met before the Federal Aviation Administration will approve an IFR procedure which incorporates the use of a non-Federal VHF marker beacon facility under this subpart:

-\(1\) The facility's performances, as determined by air and ground inspection, must meet the requirements of §171.207.
+\(1\) The facility's performances, as determined by air and ground inspection, must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.207   Performance requirements.|§171.207]].

-\(2\) The installation of the equipment must meet the requirements of §171.209.
+\(2\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.209   Installation requirements.|§171.209]].

-\(3\) The owner must agree to operate and maintain the facility in accordance with §171.211.
+\(3\) The owner must agree to operate and maintain the facility in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.211   Maintenance and operations requirements.|§171.211]].

-\(4\) The owner must agree to furnish periodic reports, as set forth in §171.213, and agree to allow the Federal Aviation Administration to inspect the facility and its operation whenever necessary.
+\(4\) The owner must agree to furnish periodic reports, as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.213   Reports.|§171.213]], and agree to allow the Federal Aviation Administration to inspect the facility and its operation whenever necessary.

 \(5\) The owner must assure the Federal Aviation Administration that he will not withdraw the facility from service without the permission of the Federal Aviation Administration.